 Our Conclusion and Recommendations

 For existing users of a Mac still equipped with an Intel chip, you have a lot of options to install and run any one of our software and can be sure to achieve excellent compatibility and optimal (Bootcamp) or near-optimal performances.
 If you own or plan to purchase a new Mac computer equipped with the new M1 chip, the answer is less straightforward.
-If you are planning to use QDA Miner only, then either Parallels or Crossover should work great.
+If you are planning to use QDA Miner only, then either Parallels or Crossover should work great if you install Windows 10 for ARM (not version 11).
 And while compatibility should always be better with Parallels or other VM platform (when they become available), running QDA Miner in Crossover will allow you to achieve the best performance you can get on M1-based Macs.

 For WordStat, our current recommendation is slightly different.
 It works fine without any issue with Parallels.
 Yet, such compatibility comes with a significant performance dip.
 However, WordStat remains a fast text analysis software even in such a configuration.
 It will typically process a corpus with a million words (or 1000 pages) in just 4 seconds, rather than 2 seconds on an Intel PC.
 For much larger text corpus and if processing time is important, then we recommend keep running WordStat on an Intel-based computer, whether it is a PC or a Mac.
 We currently cannot recommend running WordStat with Crossover 21 on the M1-based Macs, not until compatibility issues are resolved.
 The impressive execution speed we were able to measure encourages us to further investigate the source of those problems.
 We will post complementary information on our progress as well as results of further testing as soon as new options or updates become available.
 To be kept informed of any advancement on this topic, make sure you register for our newsletter or follow us on our social media sites.